thedynamiclinker/sudocode/dev/lunduke/Lunduke - The violent extremism of tech conferences.md

 start = 12:13
 end = 13:50

-### The threats have made it impossible to build a community and a culture for nerds who oppose the violent and aggressive political activism and just want to be nerdy
+### The threats have made it impossible to build a community and a culture for nerds who oppose the violent and aggressive political activism and just want to be nerdy with other nerds
 start = 13:45
-end =
+end = 15:45